Comfort and Anesthesia

 What is General Anesthesia and Why?

-Means you are completely asleep.
+General anesthesia means you are completely asleep.
 So you are comfortable, and the surgical team can perform in an optimal environment.
 This allows surgical quality and proficiency, providing you with the very best chance for an ideal outcome.

 What is the difference between a Real General Anesthesia and Deep Anesthesia?